philthephatman/awesome-hacking-lists/udpsec.md

 - [JohnTheRipper](https://github.com/magnumripper/JohnTheRipper) - This is the official repo for the Jumbo version of John the Ripper.
 The "bleeding-jumbo" branch (default) is based on 1.8.0-Jumbo-1 (but we are literally several thousands of commits ahead of it).
 - [firejail](https://github.com/netblue30/firejail) - Linux namespaces and seccomp-bpf sandbox
 - [SE315-OperatingSystem](https://github.com/Azard/SE315-OperatingSystem) - SJTU-SE315 Operating System labs from MIT 6.828, by a SE12er.
-- [megatools](https://github.com/megous/megatools) - Open-source command line tools and C library (libmega) for accessing Mega.co.nz cloud storage.
+- [megatools](https://github.com/megous/megatools) - Open-source command line tools for accessing Mega.co.nz cloud storage.
 - [passivedns](https://github.com/gamelinux/passivedns) - A network sniffer that logs all DNS server replies for use in a passive DNS setup
 - [wifi_ducky](https://github.com/spacehuhn/wifi_ducky) - Upload, save and run keystroke injection payloads with an ESP8266 + ATMEGA32U4
 - [android_kernel_crash_poc](https://github.com/danieljiang0415/android_kernel_crash_poc) -